romanidze2016/Major-projects/Fit&FREE/README.md

 ## Installation

-Simply clone the project folder to your computer and open index.html in the browser of your choice.
+Simply clone the project folder to your computer and open index.html in a browser of your choice.